-In 2010, we paid Contran fees of \$3.1 million for its services under the ISA between Contran and us, including \$1.0 million for the services of Harold C. Simmons.
-Because Contran has implemented a limit of \$1.0 million on any individual's charge to a publicly held company, the aggregate ISA fee we paid to Contran in 2010 that was attributable to the services of Harold C. Simmons was limited to such \$1.0 million amount.
+In 2011, we paid Contran fees of \$3.4 million for its services under the ISA between Contran and us, including \$1.0 million for the services of Harold C. Simmons.
+Because Contran has implemented a limit of \$1.0 million on any individual's charge to a publicly held company, the aggregate ISA fee we paid to Contran in 2011 that was attributable to the services of Harold C. Simmons was limited to such \$1.0 million amount.
 See the Compensation of our Named Executive Officers Employed by Contran subsection of the Compensation Discussion and Analysis section in this proxy statement for further information regarding this \$1.0 million limit.
-In 2011, we expect to pay Contran fees of \$3.4 million for its services under this ISA, including \$1.0 million for the services of Harold C. Simmons.
+In 2012, we expect to pay Contran fees of approximately \$3.7 million for its services under this ISA, including \$1.0 million for the services of Harold C. Simmons.
 We also pay director fees and expenses directly to Messrs.
-Glenn Simmons and Watson for their services as our directors.
+Glenn Simmons and Watson and Ms. Connelly for their services as our directors.

 Risk Management Program.
 We and Contran participate in a combined risk management program.
 Pursuant to the program, Contran and certain of its subsidiaries and related entities, including us and certain of our subsidiaries and related entities, as a group purchase insurance policies and risk management services.
 The program apportions its costs among the participating companies.
 Tall Pines and EWI provide for or broker the insurance policies.
 Tall Pines purchases reinsurance for substantially all of the risks it underwrites.
 EWI also provides claims and risk management services and, where appropriate, engages certain third-party risk management consultants.
 Tall Pines is a captive insurance company wholly owned by Valhi.
 EWI is a reinsurance brokerage and risk management company wholly owned by NL.
+Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
+Best Company rating of generally at least an "A-" (excellent) for substantially all of the risks it underwrites.
 Consistent with insurance industry practices, Tall Pines and EWI receive commissions from insurance and reinsurance underwriters and/or assess fees for the policies that they provide or broker.